-The following statements of policy and procedure are collectively known as the CODE.
+The following statements of policies and procedures are collectively known as the Code of Student Responsibility.

 Fundamental to the achievement of community among the members of the University is the recognition by all such members that each shares a responsibility to observe University regulations.
 This obligation, which is an extension of the citizen's responsibility to observe the law of the land, is an essential corollary to participation in the academic rights afforded to members of the University.